-17. (1) Where an applicant for business is a trustee, nominee or Trust fiduciary customer, in addition to the requirements outlined in fiduciaries regulation 15, the financial institution or listed business shall obtain the following information:

-- (a) evidence of the appointment of the trustee by means of a certified copy of the Deed of Trust; - (b) the nature and purpose of the trust; and - (c) verification of the identity of the trustee.
+- 17. (1) Where an applicant for business is a trustee, nominee or other legal arrangement, in addition to the requirements outlined in regulation 15, the financial institution or listed business shall obtain the following information: - (a) evidence of the appointment of the trustee by means of a certified copy of the Deed of Trust; - (b) the nature and purpose of the trust; and - (c) verification of the identity of the trustee. - (2) The verification of the identity of a beneficiary of a trust or other legal arrangement shall be performed before the pay-out or the exercise of vested rights.